 While some cabinets offer locks, it’s generally best to use an unlocked cabinet to guarantee the fastest possible access.
 If security is a major concern, choose a cabinet with a simple breakaway mechanism instead of a key.
 Finally, remember that visibility is a key part of security.
 Make sure there are clear signs pointing to the AED and that the area is well-lit.
 A well-marked and visible station shows that the device is a valued part of your safety program and is actively monitored.

-Common AED Mounting Challenges (and How to Solve Them)
+Common AED Mounting Problems (and How to Fix Them)

 Placing an AED seems straightforward until you start looking for the perfect spot.
 Suddenly, you’re facing budget constraints, tricky building layouts, and the challenge of making sure everyone knows where the device is.
 These hurdles are common, but they are also completely manageable with a bit of planning.
 The goal is to find a mounting solution that is compliant, visible, and practical for your specific space.
 It’s about balancing regulations with real-world logistics.
 Let’s walk through some of the most frequent challenges and discuss how to solve them, ensuring your AED is ready and accessible when it matters most.